symfony/symfony-docs/configuration.rst

 .. tip::

-    When working with :ref:`Compiler Passes </service_container/compiler_passes>`,
+    By convention, parameters whose names start with a dot ``.`` (for example, ``.mailer.transport``), are available only during the container compilation.
-    you have the possibility to declare parameters that will only be available during the container compilation.
-These parameters will be automatically removed from the container once its build is done.
-To declare parameters only available at compile-time, pre-prend their name with a dot ``.`` (for example, ``.mailer.transport``).
+    They are useful when working with :ref:`Compiler Passes </service_container/compiler_passes>` to declare some temporary parameters that won't be available later in the application.

 .. versionadded:: 6.3

-    Parameters only available at compile time were introduced in Symfony 6.3.
+    Compile-time parameters were introduced in Symfony 6.3.

 .. seealso::